jacorbal/pynfact/doc/userdoc/document-syntax.rst

 Posts and pages can be ``private``.
-This means that the content will be generated, and it can be accessed if the URI is known, but will not be referenced in any link or index of the website.
+This means that the content will be generated, and it can be accessed if the URI is known, but will not be referenced by any link or index of the website.

 By default, a page will be linked to the navigation bar, after the blog main features and before the feed link.
 If you want a page not to be